New detailed plans for tower adds more family, play spaces

 At first glance, it is apparent that UR Medicine’s new Golisano Children’s Hospital is designed around the common theme of supporting our patients – and their families.
 The most exciting features of the new building are the many spaces planned for gathering, playing, resting and finding respite.

-The new $145-million tower, located on Crittenden Boulevard and attached to the medical center and Strong Memorial Hospital, will be eight floors and approximately 245,000 square feet of space dedicated to children and their families.
-The groundbreaking is planned for late summer or early fall this year with an expected opening in 2015.
-It is being financed through a combination of equity, loans, and a comprehensive fundraising effort.
+The new $145-million tower, located on Crittenden Boulevard and attached to the University of Rochester Medical Center (URMC) and Strong Memorial Hospital, will be eight floors and approximately 245,000 square feet of space dedicated to children and their families.
+The hospital broke ground on the construction in October 2012 and is expected to open in 2015.

-Not only will the new building give pediatric patients and their families private rooms, it will include a new hospitality suite that parents can use to shower, eat home-cooked meals as a family or even run a load of laundry.
+Not only will the building give our patients and their families private rooms, it will include a new hospitality suite that parents can use to shower, eat home-cooked meals as a family or even run a load of laundry.

 “Our families are so dedicated to participating in the care of their children while they’re hospitalized that our nurses have to firmly remind them to take care of themselves, too.
-Having these services so close will make it easier for all our parents to stay rested and nourished,” said Nina F. Schor, M.D., Ph.D., pediatrician-in-chief at Golisano Children’s Hospital and chair of URMC’s Department of Pediatrics.
+Having these services so close will make it easier for all our parents to stay rested and nourished,” said Nina F. Schor, William H. Eilinger Chair of Pediatrics and pediatrician-in-chief of Golisano Children's Hospital.

 The two general care floors will each include a respite lounge, allowing parents to rest in a living room-like atmosphere.
 These rooms will give parents a place to bond with other parents in similar situations, if they choose to.